Contributed by Esteban Sarthou, Diana Delgado and Mariana Souza, co-creators of Fuentes Alternas.

 How does it work?

 The centerpiece of this project is the circle of emotions.
 Therefore, the emotions are defined as if it were a color wheel:

 We built a simple code using the Twitter API to grab the latest tweets with the hashtag #FuentesAlternas.

 For Facebook, we built a code that grabs the latest comments on the posts of our Fanpage using the Facebook API.

 After the training the Machine Learning model for the first time, we tested it and we found that the results were far from satisfying.
-Since some of the emotions had subtle differences in meaning (like fun and happiness) and the underlying complexity of classifying short texts (like tweets), we realized that more samples were needed for improving the model.
+Since some of the emotions had subtle differences in meaning (like fun and happiness) and the underlying complexity of classifying short texts (like tweets), we realized that more texts were needed for improving the model.

-As we found it was really hard to find real tweets that represented each emotion, we decided to create additional training samples ourselves.
+As we found it was really hard to find real tweets that represented each emotion, we decided to create additional training data ourselves.
 With the help of local Chilean students we wrote down a great number of everyday expressions and phrases for the text classifier.
 The results improved a lot with this additional data.

 Using AppleScript, included in Mac OSX, we created a simple script that automated the task of creating .aiff audio files from each new text file.
 The NSSpeechSynthesizer was used for text-to-speech synthesis.

 Max/MSP is an audio-oriented visual programming environment.
 It was used it to play the audio files joined by the ambient music composed for each emotion.
 Each of the eight signals was routed through the different channels of the audio interface.

 During the three days the installation took place we observed various reactions from the public.